The Doris Duke Theatre Landscape at Jacob’s Pillow

 2148 The New Doris Duke Theatre at Jacob's Pillow Jamie Kraus 20240719 PillowRock IndigenousArtists pJamieKraus 0024

-To the east, landscapes designed in collaboration with Indigenous artists celebrate their knowledge and practices, featuring an Indigenous Garden and a communal firepit.
-These elements reflect the land’s cultural traditions and recognize the original inhabitants, whose stories and heritage inform Jacob’s Pillow and shape its identity.
+To the east, landscapes designed in collaboration with Indigenous artists celebrate Indigenous knowledge, with an Indigenous Garden and a communal firepit that reflect the land’s cultural traditions and recognize the original inhabitants that inform Jacob’s Pillow and its quintessential identity.

 Inspired by the region’s natural beauty, the new Doris Duke Theatre’s landscape harmonizes with its surroundings, reflecting the rich local ecology of the Berkshires.